*Updated September 2022

 Atmosfair has launched the first plant for clean jet fuel, where every step of the manufacturing process is focused on decarbonization and carbon neutrality.
 The hydrogen used for creating the synthetic kerosene is generated using renewable energy from wind turbines, while the CO2 is sourced from biomass and the air in our atmosphere.

 The fuel is to be added to conventional kerosene, as is commonly done with SAFs.
 The ratio is 50-50, and some commercial airlines already utilize SAFs.
-However, SAFs still account for less than 1% of all jet fuel in the EU, so we’ve got a long way to go before we can say that real progress has been made on a global scale.
+However, SAFs still account for less than 1% of all jet fuel in the EU, so there's a long way to go before we can say that real progress has been made on a global scale.

 Investing in innovation is key for the future of air travel